Azure/azure-iot-sdk-node/device/samples/readme.md

 # Samples for the Azure IoT device SDK for Node.js

-## Read this if you want to run sample using GitHub codespaces
+## Run samples using GitHub codespaces

 You can use Github Codespaces to be up and running quickly!
 Here are the steps to follow.